‘Pioneering’ drug for rare eye cancer to be rolled out on NHS in England

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-People with a rare form of eye cancer will have access to a “pioneering” drug on the NHS which extends survival chances by almost 10 per cent, officials have announced.
+Hundreds of people with a rare form of eye cancer in England will have access to a “pioneering” drug on the NHS, officials have announced.

 Tebentafusp – sold under the brand name Kimmtrak – is the first treatment of its kind for uveal melanoma, which develops from cells in the middle layer of the eye, known as the uvea.

-The disease is thought to affect between 500 and 600 people in the UK each year, and officials estimate more than 100 people are expected to be eligible.
+The disease is thought to affect between 500 and 600 people in the UK each year.

 The National Institute for Health and Care Excellence (Nice) has recommended tebentafusp for patients whose uveal melanoma cannot be removed with surgery, or has spread to other parts of the body.